This morning, while going through my DNA matches, I came across a match who had these people within their tree:

 The Louisa on the birth certificate was a domestic servant.
 It seems probable that the father’s surname was Fordham.

 However, neither have I found a likely death for this Walter Fordham Cox.
+There was a Walter Fordham born towards the end of 1889, who appears to have died in 1891, both birth and death registered as Walter Fordham.

 If a descendant of Walter is reading this post, and has considered doing a DNA test for family history, then that would be a great idea!